NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     same fraction of the computed image exposure values.

 --estimate-height-errors
     Estimate the SfS DEM height uncertainty (in meters) by finding the height perturbation at each grid point which will make at least one of the simulated images at that point change by more than twice the discrepancy between the unperturbed simulated image and the measured image.
 The SfS DEM must be provided via the -i option.
 The number of iterations, blending parameters (``--blending-dist``, etc.), and smoothness weight are ignored.
     Results are not computed at image pixels in shadow.
-This produces <output prefix>-height-error.tif.
+This produces <output ``prefix>-height-error.tif``.
 No SfS DEM is computed.
+This uncertainty may be somewhat optimistic (:cite:`jindal2024measuring_v2`).

 --height-error-params <double integer (default: 5.0 1000)>
     Specify the largest height deviation to examine (in meters), and